clj-python/libpython-clj/README.md

  * [Java API](https://clj-python.github.io/libpython-clj/libpython-clj2.java-api.html) - you can use libpython-clj from java - no
    Clojure required.
 The class is included with the jar so just put the jar on the classpath and then `import libpython_clj2.java_api;` will work.
 Be sure to carefully read the namespace doc as, due to performance considerations, not all methods are protected via automatic GIL management.
+Note this integration includes support for extremely efficient data copies to numpy objects and callbacks from python to java.
  * [make-fastcallable](https://clj-python.github.io/libpython-clj/libpython-clj2.python.html#var-make-fastcallable) so if you
    calling a small function repeatedly you can now call it about twice as fast.
 A better optimization is to call a function once with numpy array arguments but unfortunately not all use cases are amenable to this pathway.
 So we